-A reentrancy attack is any procedure which, in its execution, can be interrupted in the middle, reentered, and the previous and the latter functions continue to the end.
+A reentrancy attack is any procedure that, in its execution, can be interrupted in the middle, reentered, and the previous and the latter functions continue to the end.
 Therefore, a reentrancy attack occurs when an untrusted external force, known as an attacker, repetitively calls its targets’ withdrawal function.

 The contract does not automatically update the account balance and recurs the withdraw function until it is washed clean.
 The attacker manipulates the withdraw function and associates it with their smart contract that recursively withdraws the amounts.
 Reentrancy attacks completely drain ether from your smart contract and interfere with your contracts.

-This smart contract vulnerability can also be mitigated by marking all untrusted functions and by using a mutex.
+This smart contract vulnerability can also be mitigated by marking all untrusted functions and using a mutex.
 Mutex locks the contract on its state, with only the contract owner being able to edit.

 Denial Of Service Attacks

 In September 2016, two DOS attacks were conducted on the Ether networks to slow down the processes.
 When a contract tries to do a refund, it reverts.
-When this happens, criminals can become leaders by ensuring that all transactions to them fail.
-DoS attacks to slow down the operation of a contract.
+When this happens, criminals can become leaders by ensuring that all transactions with them fail.
+DoS attacks slow down the operation of a contract.
 They also lead to system failure and chain transaction failures.

-It’s the maximum amount that a smart contract owner is willing to pay to process his/ her payments.
-If at any point, they exceed the gas limit, the transaction fails.
+It’s the maximum amount a smart contract owner is willing to pay to process his/ her payments.
+If, at any point, they exceed the gas limit, the transaction fails.
 An attacker can take advantage of this by sending DOS attacks.
 This attack will stop a chain of other operations in line.